-Defining outcomes How the Council achieves this: 27.28.29.30.31.
+Def ining outcomes How the Council achieves this: 27.
+28. 29.
+30. 31.
 Having a clear vision, which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions.
 Specifying the intended impact on, or changes for, stakeholders including individual citizens and service users.
 It could be immediately or over the course of a year or longer.
 Delivering defined outcomes on a sustainable basis within the resources that will be available.
 Identifying and managing risks to the achievement of outcomes.
 Managing expectations effectively with regard to determining priorities and making the best use of the resources available.
-Draft Council Plan 2020-21.
-(27,28) Recovery Strategy 2020/21 (27,28) Flintshire County Council Reporting Measures 2020/21 (27/28) Business Recovery Plans.
-(29, 31) Medium Term Financial Strategy.
-(29,31) Capital Strategy and Asset Management Plan.
-(29,31) Resilience Statements.
-(29,31) Risk Management Framework and User Guide.
-(30) Digital Strategy.
-(31) Customer Services Strategy.
-(31) People Strategy.
-(31) HR Business Continuity Plan (31) Sus tainable economic, social and environmental benefits How the Council achieves this: 32.
-33. Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision.
+Council Plan (27,28) Integrated Impact Assessments (28) Business Recovery Plans (29, 31) Medium Term Financial Strategy (29,31) Capital Strategy and Asset Management Plan (29,31) Resilience Statements (29,31) Risk Management Framework and User Guide (30) Digital Strategy (31) Concerns and Complaints Policy (31) Customer Care Policy Statement & Standards (31) People and Organisational Development Strategy (31) HR Business Continuity Plan (31) Sus tainable economic, social and environmental benefits How the Council achieves this: 32.
+Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision.
 Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the Council's intended outcomes and short-term factors such as the political cycle or financial constraints.
-Committee Reports.
-(32,33,34) Budget Setting Policy.
-(32,33) Capital Strategy and Asset Management Plan.
-(32,33) Equality and Welsh Language Impact Assessments which also integrates with the requirements of the Well-being of Future Generations Act (WBFG).
-(34,35) Armed Forces Covenant (35)
+Committee Reports (32,33,34) Budget Setting Policy (32,33) Capital Strategy and Asset Management Plan (32,33) Integrated Impact Assessments (32,34) Equality and Welsh Language Impact Assessments which also integrates with the requirements of the Well-being of Future Generations Act (WBFG) (34,35) Well-being Assessment and Well-being Plan (34) Armed Forces Network (35)